Leather, Leather and MORE Leather!

 Soft Star Shoes is a family friendly company located in Corvallis, Oregon.
 Viewpoints in this blog are those of individual workshop elves, and do not necessarily represent those of www.SoftStarShoes.com

-Trish has been an entrepreneur, marketer and maker ever since she crushed her first lemonade stand at age five.
-Growing up in rural Wisconsin, she spent many summers running barefoot with her sisters.
+Growing up in rural Wisconsin, Tricia spent her summers running around barefoot with her sisters and brother.
 These early memories later inspired her to build a brand which embraced the joy and freedom of childhood with the health and science of minimal footwear.
+After 20+ years at the helm as C. Elf.
+O, Softstar proudly transitioned to employee-owned, and Tricia became the C.F.O. at Softstar.
+She is a frequent expert panelist for both e-commerce and entrepreneurship conferences.

 1 Comment